 1st option : get a disk including Boot-Repair

-The easiest way to use Boot-Repair is to create a disk containing the tool (eg Boot-Repair-Disk, a disk starting Boot-Repair automatically), and boot on it.
+The easiest way to use Boot-Repair is to create a live-USB disk of Boot-Repair-Disk (a disc starting Boot-Repair automatically), and boot on it.

 Remark : it is recommended to install the ISO on a live-USB (eg via UnetBootin or LiliUSB or Universal USB Installer).
-Do not burn it on a DVD if your computer has Windows8 pre-installed, or if your boot is in EFI mode.
+Do not burn it on a DVD if your boot is in EFI mode.

 2nd option : install Boot-Repair in Ubuntu

-- either from an Ubuntu live-session (boot your computer on a Ubuntu live-CD or live-USB then choose "Try Ubuntu") or from your installed Ubuntu session (if you can access it)
+- either from an Ubuntu live-session (boot your computer on a Ubuntu live-USB then choose "Try Ubuntu") or from your installed Ubuntu session (if you can access it)

 - connect to the Internet

 - open a new Terminal, then type the following commands (press Enter after each line):